shalin-la/pdsnd_github/README.md

 This involves simulating a realistic workflow to refactor my previous BikeShare Python project.

 This project comprises four parts:
 1. Setting up a repository - Forking and cloning a Udacity repository to my local computer.
-THis will be used to upload my project files.
+This will be used to upload my project files.
 2. Improve Documentation - Create a branch using Git for adding docstrings and README file for the bikeshare project.
+        Actions:
+    *   Adding docstrings to user_stat function to explain why an if statement was created
 3. Refactor Code - Create a refactoring branch to improve my code and add missing components to the code.
 4. Merge Branches - Merge branches to the master branch that will be pushed to the remote repo.